jkseppan/silverbullet/website/Silver Bullet.md

 silverbullet <pages-path>
 ```

 By default, Silver Bullet will bind to port `3000` on all interfaces.
 To specify a different address or port to listen on, use the the `--hostname` and `--port` flags.
+The `--hostname` option can take a name or an IP address, and the default `0.0.0.0` means all IPv4 addresses, which is convenient if you trust all computers on your local network.
+Use `localhost` if you only need local access.
 By default Silver Bullet is unauthenticated, to password-protect it, specify a password with the `--password` flag.

 Once downloaded and booted, Silver Bullet will print out a URL to open SB in your browser (by default this will be http://localhost:3000 ).